Ready to head on a cruise? Here are some must-pack items to add to your cruise packing list!

 Make sure you don’t just take some $20 bills from the ATM on your next cruise.
 The low denomination bills ($1, $5, $10) come in handy for tipping drivers and negotiating prices in ports.

 Everybody aboard the ship gets an ID keycard, including kids.
 These are used for room keys and for getting on and off the ship.
-They also are used for charging privileges, however, the kids’ cards are snipped to prevent charging.
-This cute Disney Princess Lanyard is available at Amazon.
+They also are used for charging privileges, however, you can prohibit kid’s charging permissions.
+I recommend getting a lanyard that has a pouch holder.
 You can also find them at your local party supply store and even the dollar store sometimes.

 If you’re a family who relies on electronics (ipods, ereaders, tablets, etc.), you’ll likely need a few extra plug outlets in your stateroom.
 Outlets in the rooms can be limited and when everyone wants to charge up their devices, there may be a shortage.

 This was something we didn’t pack and wished we had.
 At Great Stirrup Cay it was really rocky in the water.
 Our whole family was envious of those who were wearing water shoes.
 And again at Dunn River Falls in Jamaica, you had to have water shoes to climb the falls.
 They had rental water shoes, but you could save some money by packing your own.

 Waterproof Digital Camera

 I’ve also used a LifeProof Waterproof Case and Catalyst Case for my iPhone.
 These are waterproof cases for your phones and they’ve worked perfectly for me when I’ve used them.
 Just be sure to go through the set-up testing as directed before using it for the first time.

 Over-the-Door Shoe Organizer